Something/Anything?: Los Angeles sessions

 The majority of backing tracks on the first three sides of the album were recorded at I.D.
 Sound Studios, Los Angeles, engineered by James Lowe with assistance from John Lee.
 The studio was one of the first independent units in LA, and Lowe believes Rundgren chose it due to the ability to work hands-on without record company interference and having all the latest technology and equipment.
 Rundgren played every instrument in turn, starting with the drums, noting it "was the logical place to start," with the others individually laid down on top.
 While recording the drums, Rundgren would try and hum the song in his head to remember where he was, but "if I would screw up, then I would change the song afterwards, to fit the mistake that I had made, because it was easier than going back and fixing it."
-In retrospect, Rundgren felt he might have performed better with a click track, being a novice drummer at the time, but concluded that the end result "sound[s] like a band".
+In retrospect, Rundgren felt he might have performed better with a click track, being a novice drummer at the time, but concluded that the result "sound[s] like a band".
 He didn't think his lack of technical proficiency on the instrument was a particular handicap, saying that "people comprehend what you're playing, and it has a greater impact."
 Engineering the album, Lowe recalled he was "mostly working in the dark", and that Rundgren would leave spaces for instruments during recording, spontaneously developing a song as it was being recorded.
 "I was never sure exactly where the song was going until we'd put down about four or five tracks."

 In addition to recording at I.D.
 Sound, Rundgren took an 8-track recorder and some studio equipment, installing it at his rented home on Astral Drive, Nichols Canyon.
 'Intro', 'Breathless', and 'One More Day (No Word)' were recorded here, along with various guitar and keyboard overdubs.
 A version of 'Torch Song' was also recorded, but was scrapped due to excessive background noise.
 Rundgren recalled that recording at home meant he could spend time working on pieces of technology or production, such as programming a VCS3 synthesizer, at his leisure without wasting anyone else's time.
 The artwork on the original gatefold sleeve was also shot in this apartment.
 Despite working long hours each day in both I.D and at home, with minimum breaks for sleeping and eating, Rundgren said he enjoyed the recording experience, and "wouldn't have had it any other way."